Make-Tarkov-Great-Again/MTGA-Binaries/README.md

 - If BepInEx is working a console should open and display the module "plugin" as started

 ## Thanks List
+- PauloV
-- SPT-Aki team
+- SPT-AKI team
 - JET team
 - SERVPH for https://github.com/S3RAPH-1M/SERVPH-Mods/tree/main/VisceralRagdolls

 ## License

->>SOME<< of the original core functionality completed by JustEmuTarkov and SPT-Aki teams.
+>>SOME<< of the original core functionality completed by JustEmuTarkov and SPT-AKI teams.
 There may be licenses pertaining to them within this source.